Offbeatmammal/blync-node/README.md

 Raspberry Pi / Raspbian
 ----------
 I assume you've already got a current Raspbian build on your RaspberryPi (only tested with a B+), as well as working Node environment, but if not [this guide](http://thisdavej.com/beginners-guide-to-installing-node-js-on-a-raspberry-pi/) covers most of what you need to know.
 Note: As there isn't a predefined binary for Raspberry Pi currently, you will need to build from source and adjust permissions.
-To build from source see [this StackOverflow post](https://stackoverflow.com/a/23628625/1569675) and you will need to either adjust the permissions as [defined here](https://github.com/node-hid/node-hid#udev-device-permissions) (you can use the <code>embrava.rules</code> file in this repository) or run the node script with elevated permissions, eg: <code>sudo node test.js</code>
+To build from source see [this StackOverflow post](https://stackoverflow.com/a/23628625/1569675) and you will need to either adjust the permissions as [defined here](https://github.com/node-hid/node-hid#udev-device-permissions) (you can use the <code>embrava.rules</code> file in this repository) or run the node script with elevated permissions, eg: <code>sudo node test.js</code>.
+If you want to use the RaspberryPi as a self-contained hotspot to control the Blynclight, see [these instructions](https://howtoraspberrypi.com/create-a-wi-fi-hotspot-in-less-than-10-minutes-with-pi-raspberry/).

 To Do
 ----------